Robert Galbraith Heath

 Robert Galbraith Heath (May 9, 1915 – September 21, 1999) was an American psychiatrist.
-He followed the theory of biological psychiatry that organic defects were the sole source of mental illness, and that consequently mental problems were treatable by physical means.
+He followed the theory of biological psychiatry, which holds that organic defects are the sole source of mental illness, and that consequently mental problems are treatable by physical means.
 He published 425 papers and three books.
 One of his first papers is dated 1946.
 He was profiled as a "famous American psychiatrist" in 1983 by Psychiatric Annals.

 Heath founded the Department of Psychiatry and Neurology at Tulane University, New Orleans, in 1949 and remained its chairman until 1980.
 He performed many experiments there involving electrical stimulation of the brain via surgically implanted electrodes.
 He placed deep brain stimulation (DBS) electrodes into the brains of more than 54 patients.
 Indeed, he has been cited as the first, or one of the first, researcher(s) to have placed electrodes deep into the brains of living human patients.
 It has been suggested that this work was financed in part by the government, particularly the CIA or U.S. military.

-In 1972, he claimed to have converted a homosexual man to heterosexuality using DBS.
-Heath also experimented with the drug bulbocapnine to induce stupor, and LSD, using prisoners in the Louisiana State Penitentiary as experimental subjects.
+In 1972, he attempted using DBS to change a homosexual man to heterosexuality, which caused temporary arousal, but did not lead to long term change in attractions.
+Heath also experimented with psychosurgery, the drug bulbocapnine to induce stupor, and LSD, using African-American prisoners in the Louisiana State Penitentiary as experimental subjects.
 He worked on schizophrenia patients, which he regarded as an illness with a physical basis.
 Today Heath's work is considered highly controversial and is only rarely used as reference material.

 Personal life

-Heath was born on May 9, 1915 in Pittsburgh, Pennsylvania.
+Heath was born on May 9, 1915, in Pittsburgh, Pennsylvania.
 He was encouraged by his father, who was a general medical practitioner, to enter the medical field as well.
 He received medical and undergraduate education from the University of Pittsburgh, where he graduated in 1938.
 He became determined to find his career in neurology after his father died.
 He then trained in neurology at the Neurological Institute of New York, and became a fellow at Pennsylvania Hospital.
 During World War II, he was drafted into the U.S. Navy to work as a psychiatrist.
 After returning from the war, he studied at the College of Physicians and Surgeons, at Columbia University.
 Heath married and had five children.
-He died on September 21, 1999 in St. Petersburg, Florida at the age of 84.
+He died on September 21, 1999, in St. Petersburg, Florida, at the age of 84.